MokeyCodes/clf-cbf-robot/README.md

 - Removed CLF component
 - Used a **nominal tracking controller** for goal-seeking
 - Applied CBF constraints for safety
+- Introduced a lookahead point to improve numerical stability and reduce oscillatory behavior in control near obstacles.

 This decouples:
 - **Goal tracking** (nominal control)